-If you chose to have organ or tissue donation only to save someone’s life instead of a whole-body donation, you need to register with the Network For Organ Sharing.
+If you choose to have organ or tissue donation only to save someone’s life instead of a whole-body donation, you need to register with the Network For Organ Sharing.
 Also, check the box on organ donation when you renew your driver’s license.

-STEP 4: INFORM YOUR LOVED ONES
+STEP 4: LET YOUR LOVED ONES KNOW

-STEP 5: UPDATE YOUR WILL
+STEP 5: AMEND YOUR WILL

 It’s also a great idea to tell your doctor about your final wishes.
-Put your instructions in writing.
+Put your wishes in writing.
 These legal documents can spell out your wishes about your end-of-life medical treatment when you can no longer make decisions for yourself.

-STEP 6: CREATE A BACKUP PLAN
+STEP 6: MAKE A BACKUP PLAN

-It’s possible that the body donation program may decline to accept your body donation; therefore, you need to be prepared and have a back-up plan.
+It’s possible that the body donation program may decline to accept your body donation; therefore, you need to be prepared and have a backup plan.

 You need to have something to cover the cost of your funeral and other final expenses.
-Having burial insurance, final expense insurance, or funeral insurance to cover the cost of your end-of-life expenses will lift the financial burden from your family.
+Having burial insurance, final expense insurance, or funeral insurance to cover the cost of your end-of-life expenses will lift the financial burden on your family.

 DONATING YOUR BODY TO SCIENCE: FREQUENTLY ASKED QUESTIONS